muradkarakas/Sodium-Manual/README.md

   * Basic HTML knowledge for visual design
   * Built-in AJAX and Mobile support
   * Fast

+# Components:

+  Sodium is a Native Windows Application having these components;
+  * SodiumServer.exe:
+    Generic Native Http Server

+  * SodiumDebugger.exe:
+    Native GNU Debugger (GDB)

+  * DBInt.dll, DBInt-Oracle.dll and DBInt-Postgresql.dll:
+    Sodium-To-Database interface & implementation files

+  * SodiumExtension.dll:
+    Sodium language Http Server plug-in

 # How does it works ?:

-  Sodium is a Native ISAPI extension with 5 DLL (dynamic linked library) files.
-Whenever a *.frmx file request (with frmx extension) has been made to the IIS (Internet Information Server), IIS loads and delivers that request to the Sodium ISAPI
+  Whenever a *.frmx file request (with frmx extension) has been made to the Generic Native Http Server (SodiumServer.exe), It delivers that request to the Sodium Server plug-in (SodiumExtension.dll).
+Sodium plug-in process the request and response accordingly.

 # Roadmap: